govau/design-system-site/content/components/form/accessibility/keyboard.md

 ---
 ## Keyboard accessibility

-How keyboard navigation works with the form.
+How keyboard navigation works with the fieldset.